ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(A table.
-Behind the table, a huge portrait of "the coach".
+Behind the table, a huge portrait of "the Coach".
 The one who is never seen, but whose presence weighs, as the statue of the Commendatore.
 On the table, a computer, a video projector.
 The computer is plugged into the video projector, the audience can therefore see what JONATHAN and EMMANUEL are typing.
 JONATHAN is writing a program.
 Enters EMMANUEL.
 JONATHAN keeps on writing during the introductory text.)_

 **EMMANUEL**
 Good day to you, and thank you for coming so numerous.
-We shall today talk about a topic that concerns us all, and I am weighing my words.
-A topic that unfortunately too often remains taboo.
+Today we shall talk about a topic that concerns us all, and I am weighing my words.
+A topic that, unfortunately, too often remains taboo.
 How many teams, indeed, have wanted to honour scrupulously Saint Beck et apply His words to the letter: "All production code is written with two people looking at one machine, with one keyboard and one mouse...
 If two people pair in the morning, in the afternoon they might easily be paired with other folks."
 And the rascal adds: "More often, anyone on the team will do as a partner."
 More often, indeed.
-For how many coders have found themselves in that impossible situation where they had to put up with what we will politely call "the other".
-That infernal other, who does not understand a bit of how one operates, or worse, who understands everything when one does not understand anything anymore, with their irritating impatience and their slight condescension, that which keeps one awake at night, which makes one feel sorry not to have become an architect, a certifier, or better yet, product owner.
+For how many coders have found themselves in that impossible situation where they had to put up with what we will politely call "the Other".
+That infernal other, who does not understand a bit of how one operates, or worse, who understands everything when one does not understand anything anymore, with their irritating impatience and their slight condescension, which keeps one awake at night, which makes one feel sorry not to have become an architect, a certifier, or better yet, a Product Owner.

-Il nous importait de rétablir un peu de justice et de partager avec vous, cher public, l'espoir d'un monde meilleur, dans lequel nous n'aurions pas à binômer avec les pénibles de tout crin - sans pour autant que ça se voie.
-Continuer à programmer avec passion, tout en indiquant subtilement au binôme honni combien sa présence nous pèse, lui indiquer l'air de rien la porte de sortie tout en restant en dessous du radar du Scrum Master.
+We wanted to balance the scales back and share with you, beloved audience, the hope of a better world, in which one wouldn't have to pair with the pains-in-the-butt of all trades – without getting noticed.
+To keep on programming with passion, while subtly suggesting to the evil pair how painful they are; to show them in all innocence the way out, while remaining under the radar of the Scrum Master.

-Bien sûr, nous n'avons pas la prétention d'être les inventeurs des tactiques guerrières qui suivent, simplement les transmetteurs, de vous à nous, de techniques éprouvées, qui nous l'espèrons vous sortirons des sessions cauchemardesques de binômage.
-Mais trève de bavardages, jetons-nous bravement dans la bataille, et joignons l'exemple à la parole.
+Of course, we won't pretend to have invented the close-combat tactics that follow.
+We're merely transmitters, from us to you, of well-proven techniques, which we hope will get you out of nightmarish situations of pair-programming.
+So with no further delay, let's bravely throw ourselves in the fight, and suit the action to the word.

 _(EMMANUEL sits down next to JONATHAN.
 While JONATHAN speaks, EMMANUEL continues the code where he left off.)_